 - If you’re already eating a sugary diet, chances are you’re feeling it in your mood, energy, appetite and immunity.
 Trying to quit sugar whilst pregnant (read: more tired, emotional, and hungry) is FAR more difficult than getting levels under control ahead of pregnancy.

-When to start: asap.
+When to start: As soon as you can.
 Don’t worry, when we say quit sugar, we don’t mean you need to say goodbye to fruit (in fact, it’s just the opposite).
 Fruit intake, in the context of the Mediterranean diet, has been shown to benefit your health and will be where you get countless vitamins, minerals and antioxidants.
-Excess added sugar – especially from things like packaged sweets, chocolate bars, commercial ice creams, pastries etc – is where the danger lies.
+Regular excess added sugar – especially from things like packaged sweets, chocolate bars, sugar sweetened beverages, commercial ice creams, etc – is where the danger lies.
 If you need help detoxing from sugar, try Metabolic Fix, which contains Berberine and other craving-boosting botanicals, alongside The Metabolic Reset, our 21 day programme to help you kick your sugar habits and restore metabolic balance.

 Step 4: Personalise it